talalabdelaal/talal/README.md

 Notes:
 To Use SD Calc
-  1. Download folder
+  1. Download the zip AbdelAalSteam.zip (not folder!)
+  2. Unzip the folder
+  3. When openeing the project in the IDE, follow this path/directory: AbdelAalSteam > src > abdelaalsteam; then select open
-  2. Begin on Welcome Page
+  4. Begin by pressing start on the WelcomePage